-- HC1 The following details the essential criteria that must be met before a vehicle may be licensed as a hackney carriage and the ongoing requirements that must be maintained once a licence has been granted. - HC2 A hackney carriage vehicle is a motor vehicle constructed or adapted to seat fewer than 8 passengers (plus the driver) which is provided for hire with the services of a driver for the purpose of carrying passengers.
-Any vehicle used as a hackney carriage must be licensed under the provisions of the Town Police Clauses Act 1847 and the Local Government (Miscellaneous Provisions) Act 1976. - HC3 Before granting or renewing a vehicle licence the Council must be satisfied that the vehicle meets the following criteria: - a) Is suitable in type, size and design for use as a hackney carriage. - b) Is in a suitable mechanical condition. - c) Is safe. - d) Is comfortable. - HC4 All hackney carriages must: - a) Be yellow in colour (unless exempted by the Council). - b) Be exceptionally well maintained to the standard prescribed by the Council - c) Be fitted with a roof sign (see condition H12) - d) Be fitted with a meter for the calculation of fares and which has been properly tested and sealed. - e) Display the Council's licence plates, which must be securely attached to the exterior front and rear of the vehicle as prescribed by the Council. - f) Display the Council's internal licence plate - g) Display 'decals' issued by the Council attached centrally to both front doors of the vehicle
+- HC1 The following details the essential criteria that must be met before a vehicle may be licensed as a hackney carriage and the ongoing requirements that must be maintained once a licence has been granted. - HC2 A hackney carriage vehicle is a motor vehicle constructed or adapted to seat no more than 8 passengers (plus the driver) which is provided for hire with the services of a driver for the purpose of carrying passengers.
+Any vehicle used as a hackney carriage must be licensed under the provisions of the Town Police Clauses Act 1847 and the Local Government (Miscellaneous Provisions) Act 1976. - HC3 Before granting or renewing a vehicle licence the Council must be satisfied that the vehicle meets the following criteria: - a) Is suitable in type, size and design for use as a hackney carriage. - b) Is in a suitable mechanical condition. - c) Is safe. - d) Is comfortable. - HC4 All hackney carriages must: - a) Be a specified shade of yellow in colour (unless exempted by the Council). - b) Be exceptionally well maintained to the standard prescribed by the Council - c) Be fitted with a roof sign (see condition H13) - d) Be fitted with a meter for the calculation of fares at the current approved rate and which has been properly tested and sealed. - e) Display the Council's licence plates, which must be securely attached to the exterior front and rear of the vehicle as prescribed by the Council. - f) Prominently display the Council's internal licence plate on either the dashboard or the top left corner of the windscreen - g) Display 'decals' issued by the Council attached centrally to both front doors of the vehicle